-The Executive Committee of the Board, established by statute (§ 23-118, Code of Virginia, as amended), consists of not less than three or not more than six members.
-The Executive Committee includes the Rector, Vice-Rector, and the chairs of the standing committees: Academic Affairs Committee, Buildings and Grounds Committee, Finance and Audit Committee, Student Affairs and Athletics Committee, and Research Committee.
+The Executive Committee of the Board, established by statute (§ 23-118 23.1-2602, Code of Virginia, as amended), consists of not less than three or not more than six members.
+The Executive Committee includes the Rector, Vice-Rector, and the chairs of the standing committees: Academic Affairs Committee Academic and Student Affairs and Research Issues Committee; Buildings and Grounds Committee; Compliance Audit, and Risk Committee; Finance and Resource Management Audit Committee; and Governance and Administration Committee.
+Student Affairs and Athletics Committee, and Research Committee.
 [Note: The Vice Rector serves as chair of one of the standing committees - See Sections 4 and 6.]
 At the request of the Rector or a quorum of the Executive Committee, the immediate Past Rector will be available to serve as a non-voting advisor to the Executive Committee.
-The Executive Committee, in the interim between meetings of the Board, has full power to take actions on behalf of the Board.
-All actions taken by the Executive Committee must be ratified are subject to ratification by the full Board at its next meeting in order to remain in effect.
+The immediate Past Rector is not counted as a member of the Executive Committee for the purpose of determining whether a quorum is present.
+The Executive Committee convenes on the call of the Rector or on the call of any two members.
+This Committee, in the interim between meetings of the Board, has full power to take actions on behalf of the Board.
+All actions taken by the Executive Committee must be ratified by the full Board at its next meeting in order to remain in effect.